openstreams/wflow/doc/wflow_emwaq.rst

    -  compartments: link to the compartments.csv file.
    -  boundaries: link to the boundaries.csv file.
    -  fluxes: link to the fluxes.csv file.
+   -  emissions: link to the emissions.csv file.
+If no path is specified the coupling won't produce any emission data.

 -  run: similar than in wflow_sbm.ini.
 Required fields are: